biophilross/old_website/README.md

 ## ToDo

-* Add page about research on pregnancy and immunity in humans and non-human primates and how HLA-F may be involved.
+* Add page about research on pregnancy and immunity in humans and non-human primates and how HLA-F may be involved
 * Create a time line of discoveries on HLA-F and reproductive immunology